tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 6. Another alternative to BatchNorm is GroupNorm (`BACKBONE.NORM=GN`) which has better performance.

-Speed:
+Efficiency:

 1. If CuDNN warmup is on, the training will start very slowly, until about 10k steps (or more if scale augmentation is used) to reach a maximum speed.
    As a result, the ETA is also inaccurate at the beginning.
-   CuDNN warmup is by default on when no scale augmentation is used.
+   CuDNN warmup is by default enabled when no scale augmentation is used.

 1. After warmup, the training speed will slowly decrease due to more accurate proposals.

-1. The code should have around 70% GPU utilization on V100s, and 85%~90% scaling efficiency from 1 V100 to 8 V100s.
+1. The code should have around 80~90% GPU utilization on V100s, and 85%~90% scaling efficiency from 1 V100 to 8 V100s.

 1. This implementation does not use specialized CUDA ops (e.g. AffineChannel, ROIAlign).
    Therefore it might be slower than other highly-optimized implementations.

+1. To reduce RAM usage on host: (1) make sure you're using the "spawn" method as set in `train.py`; (2) reduce `buffer_size` or `NUM_WORKERS` in `data.py` (which may negatively impact your throughput).
+The training needs <10G RAM if `NUM_WORKERS=0`.

+1. Inference is unoptimized.
+Tensorpack is a training interface, therefore it does not help you on optimized inference.

 Possible Future Enhancements: